 We welcome you to our website, and encourage you to browse through its contents to learn more about us and what we do.

-President-Elect: Srikant Dharwad
+Past President: Srikant Dharwad

-Councillor: Cindy Robichaux
+Councillor: Cindi Robichaux

 Ms. Robichaux has lived in Lexington since 1980, completing her graduate education at Eastern Kentucky University in Clinical Psychology and The University of Kentucky in Social Work.
 She worked in community mental health for 20 years and currently leads a Primary Care multidisciplinary Behavioral Health team.
 Informed by her background in theater and dance, she volunteers with community organizations focused on performing arts, promoting social justice, resources for aging populations and LGBTQ healthcare.